merklejerk/send-ether/README.md

   // Address of recipient.
   // Should be a hex string ('0x...')
   RECIPIENT: String,
   // Amount of ether to send.
-Units depend on `base` option.
+Units depend on `units` option.
   // Should be a base-10 decimal string (e.g., '1234.567').
   AMOUNT: String,
   // Options object